A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Time consistency and update rules

 The first argument $m\in\bar{L}^{0}_{s}$ in $\mu_{t,s}$ serves as a benchmark to which the measurement $\varphi_{s}(X)$ is compared.
-The presence of the second argument, $X\in\cX$, in $\mu_{t,s}$, allows the update rule to depend on the objects (the $X$s), which the preferences are applied to.
+The presence of the second argument, $X\in\cX$, in $\mu_{t,s}$, allows the update rule to depend on the objects to which the preferences are applied to.
 However, as we will see in next section, there are natural situations when the update rules are independent of $X\in\cX$, and sometimes they do not even depend on the future times $s\in\bT$.

 { \begin{remark} As we have mentioned, the update rule is used for updating preferences through time.
-This, for example, can be achieved in terms of conditional expectation operator, i.e. we can consider an update rule $\mu$, given by Note that this particular update rule does not depend on $s$ and $X$.
-Update rule might be also used for discounting the preferences.
+This, for example, can be achieved in terms of the conditional expectation operator

+which is an update rule.
+Note that this particular update rule does not depend on $s$ or $X$.
+Update rules might be also used for discounting the preferences.
 Intuitively speaking, the risk of loss in the far future might be more preferred than the imminent risk of loss (see~\cite{Cherny2010} for the more detailed explanation of this idea).
 For example, the update rule $\mu$ of the form